Towards a health data commons in LMICs

 Figure 2: The hourglass model of the internet

 In essence, the hourglass model states that defining minimal standards (protocols) at the waist of the hourglass is crucial towards supporting a wide range of applications and supporting services at the top and bottom of the hourglass.
-For the internet, the IP protocol constitutes the centre of the hourglass.
+For the internet, the IP protocol constitutes the center of the hourglass.
 Although the IP protocol is very limited in itself (it can only send and receive data packets), it is exactly because of its minimal standard that the IP protocol is able to support a great diversity of applications on top of it (web apps, email, videoconferencing) and allows implementation using a great diversity of supporting services below it (in this case, the many different types of physical networks).
-However, despite this flexibility and extensiblity, the hourglass model strictly states that the components that lie above the central layer cannot directly access the services that lie below it.
+However, despite this flexibility and extensibility, the hourglass model strictly states that the components that lie above the central layer cannot directly access the services that lie below it.

 Figure 3: The hourglass model for health data